 Former project leaders: Prof Dr. Susanne Winkler, PD Dr. Jutta Hartmann

 PhD students formerly involved: Lisa Ebert, Miriam Lahrsow, Sarah Metzger, Corinna Sauter, Gesa Schole, Christian Stegemann-Philips, Raphael Titt, Wiltrud Wagner

 Funded by the German Science Foundation (DFG) through the RTG 1808: Ambiguity ̶ Production and Perception.

-Please cite the following paper when referring to TInCAP:
+Please cite the following papers when referring to TInCAP:

-Hartmann, Jutta, Lisa Ebert, Gesa Schole, Wiltrud Wagner & Susanne Winkler (submitted): Annotating Ambiguity Across Disciplines: The Tübingen Interdisciplinary Corpus of Ambiguity Phenomena.
+Hartmann, Jutta, Lisa Ebert, Gesa Schole, Wiltrud Wagner & Susanne Winkler (under review): Annotating Ambiguity Across Disciplines: The Tübingen Interdisciplinary Corpus of Ambiguity Phenomena.
 In: Matthias Bauer & Angelika Zirker (Ed.): Strategies of Ambiguity.

 Hartmann, Jutta, Corinna Sauter, Gesa Schole, Wiltrud Wagner, Peter Gietz & Susanne Winkler (2016): TInCAP – ein interdisziplinäres Korpus zu Ambiguitätsphänomenen.
 Konferenzabstract, Dhd 2016, Leipzig. http://dhd2016.de/boa.pdf